takenet/lime-go/README.md

 ### Session

+> The session establishment flow is automatically handled by the library.
+> This section is for informative purposes only.

 The session envelope is used for the negotiation, authentication and establishment of the communication channel between the client and a server.
-It helps select the transport options, like compression and encryption (TLS), authentication credentials, and session metadata, like its `id` and local/remote node addresses.
+It helps the parties to select the transport options, like compression and encryption (TLS), authentication credentials, and session metadata, like its `id` and local/remote node addresses.

-For instance, the first envelope sent in every like session is the **new session** envelope, which the client sends to the server after the transport connection is established:
+The first envelope sent in every Lime session is the **new session** envelope, which the client sends to the server after the transport connection is established:

 ```json
 {